About

 ARTICLE VIII

-GIFTS.
-The board of directors may accept on behalf of the corporation any contribution, gift, bequest, or devise, for the charitable or public purposes of this corporation.
-The board shall use such funds to accomplish the objectives specified in these by-laws.
+The Board of Directors may accept on behalf of Northern California Arts, Incorporated any contribution, gift, bequest, or devise, for the charitable or public purposes of Northern California Arts, Incorporated.
+The Board of Directors shall use such funds to accomplish the objectives specified in these By-Laws.

 ARTICLE IX

-(B) To the fullest extend permitted by law and except as is otherwise determined by the board in a specific instance, expenses incurred by an agent seeking indemnification under this section in defending any proceeding covered by this section shall be advanced by the corporation before final disposition of the proceeding, on receipt by the corporation of an undertaking by or on behalf of that person that the advance will be repaid unless it is ultimately determined that the person is entitled to be indemnified by the corporation for those expenses.
+(B) To the fullest extent permitted by law and except as is otherwise determined by the Board of Directors in a specific instance, expenses incurred by an agent seeking indemnification under this section in defending any proceeding covered by this section shall be advanced by Northern California Arts, Inc. before final disposition of the proceeding, on receipt by Northern California Arts, Incorporated of an undertaking by or on behalf of that person that the advance will be repaid unless it is ultimately determined that the person is entitled to be indemnified by Northern California Arts, Incorporated for those expenses.

-(C) The corporation shall have the power to purchase and maintain insurance on behalf of its agents against other liability asserted against or incurred by the agent in such capacity or arising out of the agent’s status as such.
+(C) Northern California Arts, Incorporated shall have the power to purchase and maintain insurance on behalf of its agents against other liability asserted against or incurred by the agent in such capacity or arising out of the agent’s status as such.

 ARTICLE X

-(A) NCA, Inc. shall use its funds only to accomplish the objectives and purposes specified in its Constitution and By-Laws, and no part of said funds shall inure, or be distributed to the members of the corporation.
-On dissolution of NCA, Inc. any funds remaining shall be distributed to one or more charitable, educational or philanthropic organizations to be selected by the board of directors.
+(A) Northern California Arts, Incorporated shall use its funds only to accomplish the objectives and purposes specified in its By-Laws, and no part of said funds shall inure, or be distributed to the members of the corporation.
+On dissolution of Northern California Arts, Incorporated, any funds remaining shall be distributed to one or more charitable, educational or philanthropic organizations to be selected by the Board of Directors.